U.S. Charges Chinese Telecom Giant Huawei, Asks Canada For CFO Extradition

 With sanctions and the threat of more economic restrictions, President Trump has sought to pressure China into accepting broader concessions in the bilateral trading relationship.

-A delegation from China is expected in Washington as part of the ongoing trade dispute but White House press secretary Sarah Sanders said on Monday that the charges announced at the Justice Department weren't a negotiation tactic.
+A delegation from China is expected in Washington as part of the ongoing trade dispute, but White House press secretary Sarah Sanders said on Monday that the charges announced at the Justice Department are not a negotiation tactic.

 "It's a totally separate process," she said.

+Whitaker also was asked about the broader bilateral situation between the United States and China.
+He said the Department of Justice acts independently of the White House and it had arrived at the need to charge Huawei as the result of its own investigations.

-Canadian officials also have sought to separate themselves from the U.S.-China tensions, arguing there's no cause for China to detain the Canadians it has since Meng's arrest.
+Canadian officials also have sought to separate themselves from the U.S.-China tensions, arguing there's no cause for China to detain the Canadians it has taken into custody since Meng's arrest.

-China's ambassador to Canada shot back earlier this month that Ottawa is guilty of "white supremacy" and a double standard in asking for its citizens to be free while Meng remained unable to travel and subject to extradition to the United States.
+China's ambassador to Canada shot back earlier this month that Ottawa is guilty of "white supremacy" and of applying a double standard in asking for its citizens to be free while Meng remained unable to travel and subject to extradition to the United States.